 What cheese to put on a cheese platter?

 It’s important to use a variety of cheese so that you can showcase different flavors and textures, but also to cater to a variety of palates.
-For this Summer fruit and cheese platter I used a lot of fresh and soft cheese as I think they work so well with the fresh fruit that is in season in Summer.
+For this summer fruit and cheese platter I used a lot of fresh and soft cheese as I think they work so well with the fresh fruit that is in season in summer.
 But use the guide below to inspire your cheese choices.
 It’s a good idea to include at least one of each category but the bigger your party, the more you can play around with amounts and styles of cheese.
+Also important to remember is that you should remove your cheese from the fridge at least an hour (depending on how hot it is) before serving to allow it to come to room temperature.

-- Semi-hard cheese: I used Cheddar with fresh chillies and slices of Gruyere.
+- Semi-hard cheese: I used an aged cheddar with fresh chillies and slices of Gruyere.
 Other semi-hard cheese that are good are Gouda, Comté, Emmentaler, Taleggio, Manchego, Havarti and Fontina.
+Slice these into thin wedges to add interest to your cheese plate.

 - Hard cheese: Parmesan (Parmigiano Reggiano), Pecorino Romano, Asiago and Grana Padano are all good hard cheese to include.
 They are drier in texture and are excellent paired with fruits like apples and pears and chutneys/jams/honey.